National Accident Helpline: History

-In April 2008, National Accident Helpline released an SMS callback service on a platform provided by SMSshortcode.co.uk.
+In April 2008, National Accident Helpline released a mobile phone SMS callback service.

-The following month, the personal injury claims management company revealed a new version of the company website, featuring an interactive no win no fee compensation calculator.
+The following month, the personal injury claims management company announced a new version of the company website, featuring an interactive no-win-no-fee compensation calculator.

-February 2009 saw National Accident Helpline listed in the Sunday Times Deloitte Buyout Track 100 for the first time.
-In 2012, the company was listed in 70th place with year-on-year growth from 2010/11 to 2011/12 cited as 32%.
+In February 2009 National Accident Helpline was listed in the Sunday Times Deloitte Buyout Track 100 for the first time.
+In 2012 the company was listed in 70th place, with year-on-year growth from November 2010 to December 2011 stated as 32%.

 Specialist claims websites

 National Accident Helpline also owns no-win-no-fee.co.uk and Benchmark Insurance.
 In 2010 it started advertising through underdog.co.uk.

 In April 2010, National Accident Helpline published three new specialist claims websites: industrial-accident.co.uk, work-accident.co.uk and clinical-medical-negligence.co.uk.

 In October 2011, the company announced mobile-friendly versions of its two core websites, National Accident Helpline and underdog.co.uk.